 Grower's Tips

-Deuterocohnias are perennial Bromeliads that form interesting mounding ground covers.
-They grow very slowly into a tight cushion-shaped colony.
-In their native environments, they are watered perhaps only twice a year, obtaining most of their moisture from the air itself.
-They can obtain extra moisture from ocean fogs that roll in.
+Deuterocohnias are perennial Bromeliads that grow very slowly into a tight cushion-shaped colony.
+In their native environments, they are watered perhaps only twice a year, obtaining most of their moisture from the air.
+They can get extra moisture from ocean fogs that roll in.

-These plants are nice for a small-scale groundcover in rock, cactus, or succulent gardens.
-These Bromeliads make interesting plants in containers.
+These plants are nice for small-scale groundcover in rock, cactus, or succulent gardens.
+In addition, these Bromeliads make interesting plants in containers.

 Grow your Deuterocohnia in well-drained humus-rich soil with added pebbles, perlite, hardwood bark, or other material to facilitate drainage.
-Keep in bright light or part sun and water moderately in spring and summer, letting the soil dry between waterings.
-Limit water during the winter.
-Deuterocohnias are probably one of the cold hardiest of the Bromeliads, but detesting winter wet on its foliage proves difficult to keep outside.
+Keep it in bright light or partial sun and water moderately in spring and summer, letting the soil dry between waterings.
+Reduce water during the winter.
+Deuterocohnias are probably one of the cold-hardiest of the Bromeliads, but detesting winter wetness on its foliage proves difficult to keep outside.

 Links